StopFundingHate/sfh-recorder/README.md

 ```

 While the script running, it will continuously capture the input stream, encode
-it, and upload it to Google Drive in 30 minute chunks.
+it, and store it in 30-minute chunks.
+Uploading needs to be done separately.

 ## License